Hot Shelter downgrades

 The Dreamcast version doesn’t have this problem because it doesn’t draw the problematic level pieces at this distance.
 Also note the much better lighting and the subtle white fog that enhances the look of distant mountains.

-The last area in Act 1 also shows lighting changes for the worse.
+The last area in Act 1 has some lighting detail removed.
 Note how the subtle glare is missing on the machinery and the surroundings:

 Let’s end the discussion of Act 1 with a texture quality comparison.
 This is what the sky looks like in all 3 versions, the PC version again being the worst of all:

-Act 2 suffers from massive lighting downgrades.
-Although some vertex colors were added, the SADX redesign is completely missing the atmosphere of the original level.
+Act 2 is missing many lighting detail in SADX, although some vertex colors were added.
 The Dreamcast version’s lighting affected both the objects and the environment around them.
-Objects such as skulls, gravestones, boxes, badniks etc. are no longer tinted red.
+Objects such as skulls, gravestones, boxes, badniks etc. are no longer tinted red on the Gamecube.
 Note how even the rings have some faint red glow in the Dreamcast version.
-The inferior lighting system used in SADX does not allow for this kind of ambience:
+The lighting system used in SADX does not allow for this kind of ambience:

 The level itself has also largely lost its “red” theme, with the SADX version being darker and less colorful overall: